payloadcms/plugin-cloud-storage/docs/local-dev.md

 Otherwise, if you are not using the emulator, make sure your environment variables within `./dev/.env` are configured for your Google connection.

 Finally, to start the Payload dev server with the GCS adapter, run `yarn dev:gcs` and then open `http://localhost:3000/admin` in your browser.

+### Supabase Adapter Development

+By now, this repository does not come with a Docker emulator for Supabase Storage.

+If you would like to test locally this plugin, use the following steps:

+1. Sign up for a free plan in Supabase platform.
+1. Make sure your environment variables within `./dev/.env` are configured for your Supabase connection.
+1. Finally, run `yarn dev:supabase` and then open `http://localhost:3000/admin` in your browser.